 “The need for data storage and processing increases daily,” said Kent Economic Development Director Jamie Williams at the bill’s Senate hearing on Feb.
 12. “It’s not a matter of if these data centers will be built, it is a matter of where.”

-Other services targeted for new taxes are fur cleaning and storage, country club memberships, marina and boat repair, art moving or storage, interior design and decorating, and air transportation, telemarketing, lobbying and travel services.
+Other services targeted for new taxes are fur cleaning and storage, country club memberships, marina and boat repair, art moving or storage, interior design and decorating, air transportation, telemarketing, lobbying and travel services.